 For example walking.
 Mind decides where to go and where to stop.
 It hands over the responsibility to legs.
 Leg will take care of walking, while mind may indulge in, say, listening to something.

 This is why, you can consciously listen to what your friend is talking about, while you are walking.
-Note here, though mind is presently connecting ears to intellect, it has assigned the walking job to legs, and that job is going on smoothly.
+Note that here, though mind is presently connecting ears to intellect, it has assigned the walking job to legs, and that job is going on smoothly.

 Apart from working with sense organs, hands and legs, mind also does thinking, planning, guessing, analyzing etc, on its own.